-More than three out of four Americans now take dietary supplements, many of which come in powdered form and need a healthy shaking to completely mix with liquid.
+More than 3 out of 4 Americans now take dietary supplements, many of which come in powdered form and need a healthy shaking to completely mix with liquid.
 To avoid chewing on gritty, chalky fitness drinks, invest in a good shaker.
-Among the most popular is the BlenderBottle, which you can pick up on Amazon for around $10.
+Among the most popular is the BlenderBottle, which you can pick up on Amazon for around $9.

 You can get in the best shape of your life with little more than commitment and discipline — but a few sessions with a personal trainer can add rocket fuel to the process.
 Personal trainers are exactly that — personal.
-They can craft workouts and regimens specifically for you to meet your goals while inspiring you, holding you accountable, adding variety and making adjustments along the way.
-The average session will run you about $60 to $80 for an hour of self-improvement.
+They can craft workouts and regimens specifically for you to meet your goals while inspiring you, holding you accountable and adding variety along the way.
+The average session will run you about $40 to $60 for an hour of self-improvement.